upenndigitalscholarship/monuments-research-group/further-reading.md

 Maurantonio, Nicole. ***[Confederate Exceptionalism: Civil War Myth and Memory in the Twenty-First Century](https://kansaspress.ku.edu/9780700634224/)***.
 University Press of Kansas, 2019.

+McElya, Micki. ***[Clinging to Mammy: The Faithful Slave in Twentieth-Century America](https://www.hup.harvard.edu/books/9780674024335)***.
+Harvard University Press, 2007.

 Mills, Cynthia, and Pamela H. Simpson, eds. ***[Monuments to the Lost Cause: Women, Art, and the Landscapes of Southern Memory](https://utpress.org/title/monuments-to-the-lost-cause/)***.
 The University of Tennessee Press, 2003.

 Neiman, Susan. ***[Learning from the Germans: Race and the Memory of Evil](https://us.macmillan.com/books/9780374715526/learningfromthegermans/)***.
 Picador, 2020.

-Savage, Kirk. ***[Standing Soldiers, Kneeling Slaves: Race, War, and Monument in Nineteenth-Century America](https://press.princeton.edu/books/paperback/9780691183152/standing-soldiers-kneeling-slaves?srsltid=AfmBOorgMlaAHt5cEmPOkYlpKLcMQe3evwhf8LwlCC8KOwZpgW2xj8Qp)**.* Princeton University Press, 1997.
+Savage, Kirk. **\*[Standing Soldiers, Kneeling Slaves: Race, War, and Monument in Nineteenth-Century America](https://press.princeton.edu/books/paperback/9780691183152/standing-soldiers-kneeling-slaves?srsltid=AfmBOorgMlaAHt5cEmPOkYlpKLcMQe3evwhf8LwlCC8KOwZpgW2xj8Qp)**.* Princeton University Press, 1997.

 Smith, Clint. ***[How the Word Is Passed: A Reckoning With the History of Slavery Across America](https://www.clintsmithiii.com/how-the-word-is-passed)***.
 Back Bay Books/Little, Brown, and Co., 2021.